infonova/prometheusbeat/README.md

 For further development, check out the [beat developer guide](https://www.elastic.co/guide/en/beats/libbeat/current/new-beat.html).

-## Releasing
+## Packaging

-The beat framework provides tools to crosscompile and package your beat for different platforms.
+The beat frameworks provides tools to crosscompile and package your beat for different platforms.
 This requires [docker](https://www.docker.com/) and vendoring as described above.
-Note that as long as [dep#1306](https://github.com/golang/dep/issues/1306) is not fixed you have to perform `make copy-vendor` before creating a release.

 To build packages of your beat, run the following command:

 ```
 make release
 ```

 This will fetch and create all images required for the build process.
 The whole process to finish can take several minutes.

 ## Building Docker Image